How to Perfect Your Pistol Trigger Press [for Free]

 Cause: Too little finger on the trigger.

-Solution: Experiment with different placements of your finger on the trigger, closer to the first joint.
+Solution: Try different placements of your finger on the trigger.

 Fault: Gun jerks down as the trigger breaks.

 Cause: Your index finger is pulling slightly down as you press.
 This won't really reveal itself unless you press the trigger hard.